Ianokane1/Vim-Vigor/README.md

 Register page | When clicking the "register" link in the navigation bar, the browser redirects me to the register page.
 The user will know they are on this page by the heading. | PASS
 Login / Logout page | When clicking the "login" or "logout links in the navigation bar, the browser redirects me to the login or logout page. | PASS
 Basket page | When clicking the "basket" icon in the navigation bar, the browser redirects me to the basket page.
 The user will know they are on this page by the heading. | PASS
-My Profile page | When clicking the "My profile" link in the navigation bar, the browser redirects me to my profile page.
+My Profile page | When clicking the "My Profile" link in the navigation bar, the browser redirects me to my profile page.
 The user will know they are on this page by the heading. | PASS
 Product management page | When clicking the "product management" link as a superuser in the navigation bar, the browser redirects me to the product management page.
 The user will know they are on this page by the heading. | PASS
 Blog management page | When clicking the "blog management" link as a superuser in the navigation bar, the browser redirects me to the blog management page.
 The user will know they are on this page by the heading. | PASS
 Search bar | When searching for a keyword, the results will show products that contain the keyword in the product name or description. | PASS
-Foreground & background colour | Checked foreground information is not distracted by background elements. | PASS Text | Checked that all fonts and colours used are consistent. | PASS
+Foreground & background color | Checked foreground information is not distracted by background elements. | PASS Text | Checked that all fonts and colors used are consistent. | PASS

 ### Footer